-Turkey has a deep and detailed weaving history and culture.
-There had been many weaving activities in different regions covering personal needs or having commercial purposes in the Neolithic, Archaic, Hellenistic, Roman and medieval Byzantine periods which had their style and aesthetic perceptions.
+Turkey has a deep and extensive weaving history and culture.
+There had been many weaving activities in different regions covering personal needs or having commercial purposes in the Neolithic, Archaic, Hellenistic, Roman and medieval Byzantine periods, each of which had its own style and aesthetic points of view.

-After the arrival of Turkmen tribes to the Anatolian Peninsula, the weaving culture changed tremendously, and a new cultural layer about Anatolian textiles formed by the effect of Turks who begun to live in Anatolia after the early 11th century.
+After the arrival of Turkmen tribes to the Anatolian Peninsula, the weaving culture changed tremendously, and a new cultural layer of Anatolian textiles was formed by the effect of Turks who began to live in Anatolia in the early 11th century.

 One distinct branch of Anatolian Turkic weaving is the Nomadic Textiles.

-There had been no other civilizations who grounded their existence and survival on the weaving activity except Nomads.
+There had been no other civilizations who grounded their existence and survival on weaving except Nomads.
 For this reason, Nomadic textiles are ethnographically very important.

-To describe the extent of this basis and emphasize the weaving activity, the formation of Nomadic textiles can be described as this allegory: The nomad woman collect the wool and spins.
-She accumulates one dimensioned hairs of several centimeters of length and produces an endless continuum of one dimensioned long strings.
+To describe the extent of this basis and emphasize the weaving activity, the formation of Nomadic textiles can be described with this allegory: The nomad woman collects the wool and spins.
+She accumulates one-dimensioned hairs of several centimeters of length and produces an endless continuum of one dimensioned long strings.
 Then, she prepares the loom and weaves, which means she creates a two dimensioned platform to use in her daily life.
 Then she unites the textiles that she produced and makes her domicile and the household within the domicile.
 That means she weaved a life!

 An Anatolian Turkmen lady combing goat hair to make nomadic tent Olukbaşı Village, Bozgoğan, Aydın City, Western Turkey 2016